Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

 So moreover this learning curve we can identify that our model has started overfitting.

-Note: In this Blog you definitely learn that Dropout and Batch Normalisation has great impact on Deep Neural Network.
+Note: In this blog, we clearly see that Dropout and Batch Normalisation have a great impact on a Deep Neural Network.

 Conclusion

-In this tutorial you trained a 2D CNN to classify dog and cat images, progressing through three model variants: a basic Conv2D baseline (~73% validation accuracy), a 3-block VGG16-style model (50%, too complex for the dataset), and a 3-block model with BatchNormalization and Dropout (~74% at epoch 5 before overfitting).
+In this blog, we trained a 2D CNN to classify dog and cat images.
+We went through three model variants: a basic Conv2D baseline (about 73% validation accuracy), a 3-block VGG16-style model (50%, too complex for the dataset), and a 3-block model with BatchNormalization and Dropout (about 74% at epoch 5 before overfitting).
 The learning curves clearly showed overfitting setting in after epoch 5.

 Key takeaways: